johnnysn/chrono-bump/README.md

 ## A simple out-of-the-box metronome web application developed in Next.js

-Chrono Bump is a pretty straightforward metronome application for practicing music developed in [Next.js](https://nextjs.org/) using [Tailwind CSS](https://tailwindcss.com/).
+Chrono Bump is a user-friendly metronome application for practicing music developed in [Next.js](https://nextjs.org/) using [Tailwind CSS](https://tailwindcss.com/).

 ## Features